 A virtual “Pick Up Performance Co”

-Award-winning choreographer/director/writer David Gordon has assembled a virtual “Pick Up Performance Co” of more than 30 Philadelphia performers for a new hour-long screen work specifically for the FringeArts Festival, The Philadelphia Matter – 1972/2020.
-The work is being made via remote video material shot by the performers with iPhones to sophisticated cameras – Gordon then dissected, assembled, and collaged this movement with visual scores and archival works in collaboration with video artist Jorge Cousineau.
-The cast will also include Wally Cardona and Pick Up Performance Co(s) members Karen Graham and Valda Setterfield.
+Award-winning choreographer/director/writer David Gordon assembled a virtual “Pick Up Performance Co” of more than 30 Philadelphia performers for this new hour-long screen work specifically for the FringeArts Festival, The Philadelphia Matter – 1972/2020.
+The work was made via remote video material shot by the performers with iPhones to sophisticated cameras – Gordon then dissected, assembled, and collaged this movement with visual scores and archival works in collaboration with video artist Jorge Cousineau.
+The cast includes Wally Cardona and Pick Up Performance Co(s) members Karen Graham and Valda Setterfield.

 This work was nothing like the original work we imagined for this project.
 We initially intended to present this work for an in-person audience in the Neighborhood House Theater, with virtual components.
 Due to the pandemic, it became clear that a live version of the production could not occur, so we pivoted.
 Shifting to a digital environment meant rethinking the whole project from beginning to end.
 At the links below, you will find essays by performers Megan Bridge, Amalia Colón Nava, and Rhonda Moore, who appeared in The Philadelphia Matter 1972/2020.
 Their writings describe what it was like to be a performer and creator in these unique circumstances and the kinds of challenges and opportunities that it afforded.